smkv/leader-election-jdbc/readme.md

   name.
 * `leader-election-jdbc.field-until` - Default: `UNTIL`.
 You can redefine table field there the application keep locking time.
 * `leader-election-jdbc.name` - Default: generates random `UUID`.
-You can explicit instance name here.
+You can define explicit instance name here.
+For example, it can come outside the application - kubernetes.
 * `leader-election-jdbc.pool-interval` - Default: `5000`.
 Pooling interval in milliseconds.
 This parameter affect how
   often leadership will be checked.
 If the value will be too small it will create higher load on system, but you can switch leader with smaller time gap.